Concordium/concordium-node/concordium-node/README.md

 ```

 ### Delay baker startup if Elastic Search starts too slowly
-If Elastic Search starts too slowly the baker enabled for logging to it can be delayed by using the variables `ES_SLEEP`
+If Elastic Search starts too slowly the baker enabled for logging to it can be delayed by using the variable `ES_SLEEP`

 ### Using persistent local Elastic Search setup with Kibana
 To run a pair of elastic search with kibana for local development do the following